dafny-lang/dafny/docs/_includes/Introduction.md

 The Dafny programming language is designed to support the static verification of programs.
-It is imperative, sequential, supports generic classes, inhewritance and abstraction, methods and functions, dynamic allocation, inductive and co-inductive datatypes, and specification constructs.
+It is imperative, sequential, supports generic classes, inheritance and abstraction, methods and functions, dynamic allocation, inductive and co-inductive datatypes, and specification constructs.
 The specifications include pre- and postconditions, frame specifications (read and write sets), and termination metrics.
 To further support